eliaszea/finite-absorber-ML/README.md

 **1. INTRODUCTION**

-This repository contains the datasets and models to reproduce the results in the paper "Sound absorption estimation of finite porous samples with deep residual learning" by Zea et al. (2023).
+This repository contains the datasets and models to reproduce the results in the paper "Sound absorption estimation of finite porous samples with deep residual learning" by [^1Zea et al. (2023)].

+[^1]: [E. Zea, E. Brand ̃ao, M. Nolan, J. Cuenca, J. And ́en, and U. P. Svensson.
+Sound absorption estimation of finite porous materials with deep residual learning.
+Preprint submitted to The Journal of the Acoustical Society of America, DOI: 10.13140/RG.2.2.19369.88165, July 2023](http://dx.doi.org/10.13140/RG.2.2.19369.88165).

 `finite-absorber-ML` is covered by a GPL v3 license (see LICENSE for license terms).